craig-m/rpi_cluster/doc/readme.md

 ```

-Install tools from apt and requirements.txt (ansible, fabric etc):
+Install our tools (ansible, ARA, invoke etc) and requirements for the deployer:

 ```
 $ cd rpi_cluster/ansible/setup/